 - F.5.8 The tipping off offence arises when a person discloses that a report has been made or may be made to the authorities, and the disclosure is likely to prejudice an investigation that might be conducted.
-For further information on 'tipping off' see section 6 of the Guidance. - F.5.9 IPs should be careful to ensure that reports to creditors, or reports to third parties which might be liable to disclosure (such as those made under the Company Directors Disqualification Act 1986, Company Directors Disqualification (Northern Ireland) Order 2002 or the Bankruptcy (Scotland) Act 2016), do not contain anything that might constitute tipping off. - F.5.10 An IP will not be tipping off in providing routine access to their case files to their RPB in the course of their ordinary monitoring activity.
-IPs should be careful to ensure that their working papers or other records required to be maintained under insolvency legislation do not contain a copy of any report that has been made under the Money Laundering legislation.
+For further information on tipping off see Chapter 6 of the Guidance. - F.5.9 IPs should be careful to ensure that reports to creditors, or reports to third parties which might be liable to disclosure (such as those made under the Company Directors Disqualification Act 1986, Company Directors Disqualification (Northern Ireland) Order 2002 or the Bankruptcy (Scotland) Act 2016), do not contain anything that might constitute tipping off. - F.5.10 An IP will not be tipping off in providing routine access to their case files to their anti-money laundering supervisory authority in the course of their ordinary monitoring activity.
+IPs should be careful to ensure that their working papers or other records required to be maintained under insolvency legislation do not contain a copy of any report that has been made under the UK AML Regime.